Data Driven Research for Everyone

 Registered UsersUser data on UseGalaxy.eu (i.e. datasets, histories) will be available as long as they are not deleted by the user.
 Once marked as deleted the datasets will be permanently removed within 14 days.
 If the user "purges" the dataset in the Galaxy, it will be removed immediately, permanently.
 An extended quota can be requested for a limited time period in special cases.

 Unregistered UsersProcessed data will only be accessible during one browser session, using a cookie to identify your data.
 This cookie is not used for any other purposes (e.g. tracking or analytics.)
 If UseGalaxy.eu service is not accessed for 90 days, those datasets will be permanently deleted.

-GDPR ComplianceThe Galaxy service will be compliant to the EU General Data Protection Regulation starting May, 25th 2018.
-You can read more about this on our GDPR page: usegalaxy.eu/terms
+GDPR ComplianceThe Galaxy service complies with the EU General Data Protection Regulation (GDPR).
+You can read more about this on our Terms and Conditions.

 The maintenance and administration of UseGalaxy.eu is done primarily by the